SHARE

 First and foremost, the flavors in this simple and easy drink is enough to convince anyone, however, here are a few more reasons why you'll love this recipe:

-• It's Very Similar to Starbucks.
+• It's very similar to Starbucks.
 I tried to make this Iced Brown Sugar Shaken Espresso as close to Starbuck's version as I could with the exception of adding personal preferences that you might have! i.e. cold espresso (pre-made) or actual espresso shots, etc.

 • It's super fun to make!
 I literally love the shaking effect of this whole drink and my son even gets involved just because he enjoys the shaking of the ingredients.
 Haha.